CDCgov/irma-core/docs/TRIMMER.md

 ## Adapter Trim

 Some high-throughput sequencing processes, such as those developed by Illumina, use [adapters](https://support-docs.illumina.com/SHARE/AdapterSequences/Content/SHARE/AdapterSeq/Overview.htm) to allow DNA fragments to bind to the flow cell where the sequencing reaction occurs.
-The `adapter-trim` subprocess uses a string search to search the left end of each sequence for the provided adapter, and the right end of each sequence for the adapter's reverse complement.
+The `adapter-trim` subprocess uses a string search starting from the left end to search the sequence for the provided adapter, and starts at the right end of each sequence searching for the adapter's **reverse complement**.

 ### Arguments